eclipse-leda/leda/content/en/docs/device-provisioning/vehicle-update-manager/vehicle-update-manager-configuration.md

 ```

 Here keys (other the ones above) are self-explanatory.
 The "connection" section object specifies configuration options for the MQTT connection.
+Allowed log leves (in order of increasing verbosity)are: ERROR, WARN, INFO, DEBUG, TRACE.